clemsos/writings/_quora/2012-11-19-Is-there-a-word-that-describes-the-instantaneous-dissemination-of-a-piece-of-knowledge-gained-by-an-individual-to-the-rest-of-the-world.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is there a word that describes the instantaneous dissemination of a piece of knowledge gained by an individual to the rest of the world? - Quora
+    Is there a word that describes the instantaneous dissemination of a piece of knowledge gained by an individual to the rest of the world? - Quora
 ---